Near Jim Falls in Chippewa County, Wisconsin — The American Midwest (Great Lakes)

 Categories. • Animals • War, US Civil •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 30, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 2,844 times since then and 2 times this year.
+This page has been viewed 2,899 times since then.
 Photos: 1. submitted on November 8, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
 2, 3. submitted on November 30, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
 4. submitted on November 8, 2011, by Keith L of Wisconsin Rapids, Wisconsin.
 5. submitted on November 30, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.